 Artist contact (no: Artistkontakt)

 Previous experience in the role is highly valued.
 This volunteer group often fills up quickly, and we recommend that you sign up for other volunteer roles.
 Previous experience in similar roles is an advantage, and proficiency in Norwegian and/or English is a prerequisite.
 Suitable candidates will be contacted for a short interview.

 For many students, the Bergen International Festival coincides with a busy exam schedule.
 There are still many students who wish to volunteer with us, so it's now possible to become a student volunteer!

 What do you get as a volunteer at the festival?

 - Two free tickets that can be used whenever you want during the festival period (one ticket for Student volunteers), and a 30% discount on other tickets

 - Kick-off and after-party

 What does the festival expect from you?

 - That you work between 20 and 25 hours before and / or during the festival period (12 hours for student volunteers)

 - That you are friendly and professional towards the audience, volunteers and other staff

-- That you meet punctually and soberly to your shifts with the festival t-shirt and ID around your neck
+- That you are punctual and sober when meeting to your shifts, wearing the festival t-shirt and ID around your neck